sascha432/hass_mqtt_raid_status/README.md

 The device can be found under Configuration / Devices (`http://YOURDOMAIN:8123/config/devices/dashboard`)

-The entity name is `sensor.acidpi4_raid1_dev_md0`.
-After modifying the configuration, the name, raid level and device will change

 ![Devices](https://raw.githubusercontent.com/sascha432/hass_mqtt_raid_status/master/device.png)

 ## Automation Alarm

-To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` to another state
+To trigger any alarm if the raid fails, you can add an automation if the state of the sensor changes from `Clean` or `Active` to another state